btkcodedev/Error-making-batch-files/readme.md

-Rename as bat file in the windows machine
+Rename with bat extension in the windows machine.
-For intrusion change the bat file to exe file with any converter so that it cannot be edited via text editor Use for sandbox experiment purpose only.
+For intrusion, change the bat file to exe file with any converter so that it cannot be edited via text editor Use it for sandbox experiment purpose only.
+Any damage to your machine is your own responsibility. 💻